bradyrippon/cubicle/README.md

 # cubicle

-The `cubicle` package is an R package designed to create reproducible project structures with a consistent layout and customizable congifuration.
+The `cubicle` R package is designed to create reproducible project structures with a consistent layout and customizable congifuration.

 ------------------------------------------------------------------------